influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/events/v1alpha1/triggerParameter.md

 withOperation(operation)
 ```

-Operation is what to do with the existing value at Dest, whether to
-'prepend', 'overwrite', or 'append' it.
+"Operation is what to do with the existing value at Dest, whether to\n'prepend', 'overwrite', or 'append' it."

 ## obj src